vorcigernix/engineeringroles/developers/developers_path.md

-# Developers focus on development that drives results
+# Engineers focus on development that drives results

 ### Architecture & framework & software development
 * Architects lead researching new frameworks and technologies with other engineers